• Skip to primary navigation

 6. The weather is crazy

-We have hot and “don’t want to go outside” humidity in the summer, we have rain and tornado season in the fall and especially in the spring, and winter is all over the place.
+We have hot and “don’t want to go outside” humidity in the summer, rain and tornado season in the fall and especially in the spring, and winter is all over the place.
 We had a snow week in January, but also 65-degree weather just a few weeks later.
-A couple of days ago things felt like spring around here, and I found snow on my car this morning.
+A couple of days ago, things felt like spring around here, and I found snow on my car this morning.
 Fun times.

 10 Things To Know About Being Stationed At Fort Campbell